dajat/configure-ad/README.md

 <img src="https://imgur.com/oJ72bf9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After creating both machines, I reviewed the topology to showcase how both machines were running from the same Vnet and subnet mask.
+After creating both machines, reviewed the topology to showcase how both machines were running from the same Vnet and subnet mask.
 Also, we can see that each virtual machine has its own IP addresses and network security groups.
 </p>
 <br />
 <h2>Reviewing Connectivity between DC and Client 1</h2>